 Description

-MATERIALS: locking room of brown brick in Flemish bond with red brick voussoirs, cornice and banding.
-The oversailing upper storey is timber-framed and weatherboarded and has timber-framed, horizontally-sliding sash windows.
-The hipped slate roof has overhanging eaves supported by curved timber brackets with distinctive cuboid stops.
+Eastbourne Signal Box is a two-storey building, notable for its tall locking room made of brown brick in Flemish bond, featuring red brick voussoirs, cornice, and banding.
+The upper storey is timber-framed and weatherboarded, with horizontally-sliding sash windows.
+It has a hipped slate roof with overhanging eaves supported by curved timber brackets that have distinctive cuboid stops.

-The upper storey is reached via a two-stage timber dogleg staircase at the south-west end.
-The original glazed entrance door has been supplemented by a new entrance with a flat-roofed, weatherboarded and glazed entrance porch.
-The remaining windows on this elevation are replacements but the curved-ended overlights remain.
-Otherwise, for most of the sliding six-pane sash windows, their rounded upper corners and overlights are original.
-On the outside of the windows is a window cleaning gantry with metal railings.
-The eaves are supported with timber brackets.
-The oversailing upper storey is supported on cast-iron brackets, those on the rear (south-east) elevation having supporting metal girders.
-The building retains its metal rainwater goods.
+The exterior includes five pointed-arched openings facing the track, separated by pilasters, each with six-pane timber-framed windows.
+There is an additional window on the north-east elevation.
+The south-west end features an arched entrance with its original door set in a recessed panel.
+Access to the upper storey is via a two-stage timber dogleg staircase at the south-west end.
+The original glazed entrance door has been complemented by a new entrance with a flat-roofed, weatherboarded, and glazed porch.
+While the remaining windows on this elevation have been replaced, the curved-ended overlights remain.
+Most of the sliding six-pane sash windows retain their original rounded upper corners and overlights.
+A window cleaning gantry with metal railings is present outside the windows.
+The eaves are supported by timber brackets, and the oversailing upper storey is held up by cast-iron brackets, with supporting metal girders on the rear elevation.
+The building still has its metal rainwater goods.

-INTERIOR: the interior was divided into two rooms with a timber partition when the original 108 lever frame was replaced with a 72 lever frame in 1935.
-This now disused frame, with some cut down levers, is located in the north-eastern room.
-The south-western room contains a modern control panel (which is not of special interest).
-There is a boarded ceiling and walls.
-The locking room was not inspected but is understood to retain its locking mechanism.
+Inside, the space was divided into two rooms with a timber partition when the original 108 lever frame was replaced with a 72 lever frame in 1935.
+The now disused frame, which has some cut down levers, is located in the north-eastern room.
+The south-western room contains a modern control panel, which is not of special interest.
+The interior features a boarded ceiling and walls.
+Although the locking room was not inspected, it is understood to still retain its locking mechanism.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.